unsol/design/README.md

 # EVM2 DESIGN
 > This repository contains documents describing the design and high-level overview of EVM 2.0.
 Expect the contents of this repository to be in flux: everything is still under discussion.

 The goal for this repository is to track research and development of alternative VM's for use in Ethereum.
+Currently eWASM has had the most research.

 ## eWASM DESIGN